LMSystems-ai/cloud-coding/README.md

 ### Core Functions

-# Aider SDK Documentation
+# LMSYS SDK Documentation

-Aider SDK is a Python-based software development kit that provides programmatic access to Aider, an AI-powered coding assistant.
+LMSYS SDK is a Python-based software development kit that provides programmatic access to LMSYS, an AI-powered coding assistant.
 This SDK enables developers to easily integrate AI-powered code generation, modification, and analysis capabilities into their tools and workflows.

 ## Table of Contents